abyteintime/abit/docs/yarnbox/opcodes.md

 ```
 Rules may capture variables which can be referred to in the description, with the syntax `variable@rule`.

+# Disclaimer

+The following table may be incomplete.
+Actual bytecode may contain instructions that are not (yet)
+in this table; ie. instructions that are registered dynamically and do not appear in Ghidra.

+As mentioned before, the actual names of certain dynamically registered instructions may be my best
+guesses.
+These names are suffixed with `_?`.

 # Instructions

 Index | Name | Operands | Description